At a glance: Medicare in Washington

-- More than 1.3 million people in Washington are enrolled in Medicare.
+- Nearly 1.4 million people are enrolled in Medicare in Washington.

-- Nearly a third of Washington’s Medicare beneficiaries have Medicare Advantage plans.
-But in nine of the state’s 39 counties, there are no Advantage plans available in 2019.
+- More than a third of Washington’s Medicare beneficiaries have Medicare Advantage plans.
+But in seven of the state’s 39 counties, there are no Medicare Advantage plans available in 2020.

 - Washington’s pre-ACA high-risk pool serves as a safety net for people unable to qualify for Medigap plans and who don’t have access to Medicare Advantage.